 The Sierra Cristal National Park and the La Mensura-Pilotos National Park both lie a bit east of Holguin.

-Sierra Cristal is the oldest National Park in Cuba, was established in 1930, and is the home of the extremely rare Cuban solenodon.
+Sierra Cristal is the oldest national park in Cuba.
+It was established in 1930 and is the home of the extremely rare Cuban solenodon.

 This is a nocturnal and secretive animal that is in danger of becoming extinct.
 It is also known for large tracts of Cuban pine.